akash13927/predictCarPrice/README.md

 # predictCarPrice
-Deploy Ml Model To Web Application To Predict Car Price and model
+Deploy Ml Model To Web Application To Predict Car Price and model colour